 Palaeoclimatologist Jack Hall embarrasses the US Vice President before a United Nations conference on climate control, calling the US’s refusal to sign the Kyoto Accords and cut greenhouse gases ignorant.
 Immediately after this, a British colleague reports drastic lowering of temperature in the mid-Atlantic around Greenland, which is believed to be caused by melted chunks of the icecap falling into the ocean.
 This causes vast storms in the Northern Hemisphere with temperatures plunging to –170o, freezing people the moment they step out of doors.
 As the storms sweep the north of the US, Hall pushes the Vice President to evacuate people further south and this causes a panicked rush en masse across the border into Mexico.
 Hall’s son Sam is caught in New York City by mass flooding while on a school trip and takes shelter in the public library with friends.
 Others sheltered at the library decide to make the trip south, ignoring warnings that they will be frozen out in the open.
 Sam and a handful of others huddle for safety with little food as the city around them freezes over and they become buried under metres of snow.
 Meanwhile, Hall sets out on a dangerous trip overland from Washington D.C. to save Sam.

 Director Roland Emmerich first appeared in his native Germany with films such as The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990), before having a big breakthrough in the West with Universal Soldier (1992).
-Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015) and Independence Day: Resurgence (2016).
+Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015), Independence Day: Resurgence (2016) and the war film Midway (2019).
 While most of these, particularly Independence Day, were big successes, they were less effective as science-fiction films.
 Roland Emmerich has a bad tendency to sketch characterization in single dimensional clichés and rely solely on big scale effects and spectacle.

 Roland Emmerich’s inspiration for The Day After Tomorrow came from The Coming Global Superstorm (1987), a non-fiction book by Art Bell and Whitley Strieber.
 In the book, Bell and Strieber put forth the case that fluctuations in the weather patterns are warnings signs of a superstorm that could sweep the Northern Hemisphere, creating winds of up to 200 miles per hour and a new Ice Age that would cover most of northern Europe and the US as far down as Washington D.C.
 They claimed that such superstorms had always heralded the onset of previous Ice Ages.
 The scientific community slammed Bell and Strieber for presenting a book that is heavy on theory and light on science.